ydluo/qdyn/docs/tutorials.md

 # Tutorials

-There are currently two tutorials available, with corresponding Jupyter Notebooks located in `examples/notebooks`.
+There are several documented, step-by-step tutorials available, with corresponding Jupyter Notebooks located in `examples/notebooks`.
 More tutorials will be added in the future.